Frank Egerton teaches Creative Writing at the University of Oxford.

 His StreetBooks micro-publishing imprint published Margaret Keeping's A Conscious Englishman, a fictionalised account of the last years of the poet Edward Thomas's life, in 2013.

 In 2013, he was the Open Educational Resources Subject Editor for Creative Writing on the JISC-funded Sesame project for the Oxford University Department for Continuing Education.
 In 2010, he was a member of the editorial panel for the Kellogg College Centre for Creative Writing's publication, Initiate: An Oxford anthology of new writing.
-He is currently a member of the Consejo de Redacción of the Anuario Americanista Europeo.
+He is a former member of the Consejo de Redacción of the Anuario Americanista Europeo.